Skip to content

 • Lawyer and Mediator Referral Services

-New Brunswick
+Legal Resources Available in New Brunswick

 The Public Legal Education and Information Service of New Brunswick offers legal information on a range of topics and operates a toll-free family law information line and virtual family law information centre.

-Newfoundland and Labrador
+Legal Resources Available in Newfoundland and Labrador

-The Public Legal Information Association of Newfoundland and Labrador provides general legal information online, and operates a legal information line and a lawyer referral service.
+The Public Legal Information Association of Newfoundland and Labrador provides general legal information online and operates a legal information line and a lawyer referral service.
 They also run the Journey Project, which offers a Sexual Violence Legal Support Service providing up to 4 hours of free legal advice for individuals who have experienced sexual violence.

 Cases and Law Reform